Xtron64/Xtron64/README.md

-I am NOT associated with, suppoprted by, or a member of the Rust Foundation.
+I am NOT associated with, supported by, or a member of the Rust Foundation.
 # *How to reach me*
   - [snekkieboi@pm.me / snekkieboi@proton.me / snekkieboi@protonmail.com](mailto:snekkieboi@proton.me)
   - [snekkieboi@tutanota.com](mailto:snekkieboi@tutanota.com)